kcl-ddh/digipal/README.md

 _The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7) under grant agreement no. 263751._

 Documentation for web site users, database editors, project owners and developers is available on the [Help section of the DigiPal web site](http://www.digipal.eu/help/), for the latest version please visit the [doc folder on GitHub](https://github.com/kcl-ddh/digipal/tree/master/digipal/doc).

+If you want to run the DigiPal framework on your own machine, please see the instructions on the [DigiPal Docker page](https://registry.hub.docker.com/u/gnoelddh/digipal/).